federicomaffei/robots/README.md

 * The */dist* folder contains the Grunt-autocompiled files that are deployed to Heroku.

-* The */e2e* folder contains the End to End tests.
+* The */e2e* folder contains Protractor End to End tests.

 * The */node-modules* folder contains all the Node.js modules.